-Along with its needed effects, vasopressin (the active ingredient contained in Pitressin) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, vasopressin (the active ingredient contained in Pitressin) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking vasopressin:Rare
+If any of the following side effects occur while taking vasopressin, check with your doctor immediately:Rare

 - Chest pain